Changes to UK company law. The Economic Crime and Corporate Transparency Act.

 • chartered secretaries and governance professionals

-From spring 2025, anti-money laundering supervised firms and sole traders will be able to apply to become ACSPs.
+From 25 February 2025, anti-money laundering supervised firms and sole traders can apply to become ACSPs.
+ACSPs will also be known as Companies House authorised agents.

-Identity verification checks by ACSPs must meet the same level of assurance as those who verify directly with Companies House.
+Identity verification checks carried out by ACSPs must meet the same level of assurance as those who verify directly with Companies House.

 We’ll publish detailed guidance for ACSPs on these identity verification requirements.